remithomasn7/qualitinvest/README.md

 ## 📋 Overview

 qualitinvest is a Go-based REST API that provides comprehensive financial analysis and stock screening capabilities.
-It integrates with Alpha Vantage for real-time financial data collection and offers intelligent caching, structured logging with OpenTelemetry, and a clean architecture approach.

 ## 🏗️ Architecture